blackstork-io/fabric/README.md

 To install the plugins:

 - **add all necessary plugins into the global configuration**: [the global configuration](https://blackstork.io/fabric/docs/language/configs/#global-configuration) has a list of plugins dependencies in `plugin_versions` map.
-Add the plugins you would like to install in the map with a preferred version constraint.
+Add the plugins you want to install in the map with a preferred version constraint.

   ```hcl
   fabric {